kweav/prepwork_revamp/docs/13-print-n-lines.md

 ### IF the user-specified a desired number of lines to display

-In the previous Python exercise module, we wanted the second command line argument to be the number of lines that would be displayed by the program.
-In this module, we want to see if the user provided a desired number of lines as a command line argument.
+In the previous Applied Python Exercise chapter, we wanted the second command line argument to be the number of lines that would be displayed by the program.
+In this chapter, we want to see if the user provided a desired number of lines as a command line argument.
 To do this, let's consider what information we know and what variables/objects/functions are available to us.

 Command-line arguments are stored in the `sys.argv` object which we already said is a list.
 We've discussed previously that lists have a length associated with them where their length is equal to the number of elements in the list.
 Given that `sys.argv[0]` is always the name of the script, if no arguments are passed to a script when calling it from the command line, the length of the list would be 1.
 If only one argument is passed, then the length would be 2.
 And finally, if two arguments are passed, then the length would be 3.
-Consult your notes on the `len()` Python built-in function, and write code in your Python script that checks if the length of the `sys.argv` list suggests that the user specified a number of lines to display.
+Consult the notes on the `len()` Python built-in function, and write code in your Python script that checks if the length of the `sys.argv` list suggests that the user specified a number of lines to display.

 ***
 <details><summary> ANSWER: </summary>